Hcg, Dieting, and Self Love

 This is a repost from Doula Right Thing that stresses a particular point that I think needs continual addresses: the lack of self-love in our society.

 Have you all heard about this?
-Human chorionic gonadotrophin (aka hCG, the hormone your body produces when pregnant, the presence of which urine pregnancy tests are testing for) is being popularly used as a weight loss supplement.
+Human chorionic gonadotropin (aka hCG, the hormone your body produces when pregnant, the presence of which urine pregnancy tests are testing for) is being popularly used as a weight loss supplement.

 To understand how this works, we need to look generally at the role hCG plays during pregnancy.
 During pregnancy the presence of hCG works to loosen up adipose (fat) tissue from the fleshier areas of the body.
 This tissue then makes its way to the fetus to support it in its development.
 In this way, if a pregnant person doesn't consume the ideal nutrients needed for fetal development, the fat reserves will 'fill in', somewhat like an understudy in a play (though this is of course simplifying it and there will probably be other health issues, both fetal and maternal, as a result of poor nutrition).